sarkashr/air-quality-monitor/README.md

 @reboot python3 /home/pi/air-quality-monitor/code/sim7600_connect.py
 @reboot python3 /home/pi/air-quality-monitor/code/sim7600_connect.py
 ```
 Note: Modify the APN in the aqm.cfg accordingly.
+For an APN with username and password please let me know so that I can create the config file because it's somewhat tricky.

 --------------------------------------------------------------------------------

-# Headless Setup
+### Headless Setup
 ![Headless Setup](images/setup_headless.jpg)

 --------------------------------------------------------------------------------

-# Setup with Display, Keyboard and Ethernet connected
+### Setup with Display, Keyboard and Ethernet connected
 ![Setup with Display, Keyboard and Ethernet connected](images/setup_with_ui.jpg)